psharma04/academic-kickstart/content/courses/sor-prelim/_index.md

 ---
 # Page title
-title: "HSC Mathematics Standard 2"
+title: "Studies of Religion - Preliminary"

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: Mathematics Standard 2
+linktitle: "Preliminary SOR"

 # Page summary for search engines.
 summary: Blah, blah, blah...

 # Date page published
-date: 2020-12-02
+date: 2020-13-02

 # Academic page type (do not modify).
 type: book